Optimal Control of Fluid Restless Multi-armed Bandits: A Machine Learning Approach: A Machine Learning Approach

 \subsection{Example: Optimal Control of Admission and Routing to Parallel Infinite-Server Queues}

 We study the optimal control of admission and routing to parallel infinite-server queues as a special case of models with affine dynamics.
 Due to its simple structure, we can derive closed-form expressions for the index functions $\gamma_i(t), i\in [n]$.
-For small $n$, this allows us to obtain a simple closed-form optimal policy.
-Then, we use Algorithm \ref{alg:main} to learn a decision tree policy and compare it with the closed-form optimal policy.
+For small $n$, this allows us to obtain a simple closed-form extremal policy.
+Then, we use Algorithm \ref{alg:main} to learn a decision tree policy and compare it with the closed-form extremal policy.